-Restraint and seclusion, outdated crisis management techniques that are commonly used in schools across the nation and beyond, are disproportionately used on disabled and minority children.
-These interventions are dangerous and can lead to significant trauma and injuries to students, teachers, and staff.
-Some children have even died as a result of the use of restraint and seclusion.
-There are far better ways to work with children that avoid the need for crisis management.
-Our schools should be moving towards neurodevelopmentally informed, trauma-sensitive, biologically respectful, relationship-based ways of understanding, and supporting students.
+Restraint, seclusion, suspension, expulsion, and corporal punishment are harmful discipline approaches commonly used in schools.
+These punitive disciplinary practices are disproportionately used on disabled, Black, and brown children.
+Restraint and seclusion are dangerous and can lead to significant trauma and injuries to students, teachers, and staff.
+Children have even died as a result of the use of restraint and seclusion.
+Exclusionary discipline can lead children to become disengaged with school and more likely to end up in the juvenile justice system.
+There are far better ways to support children.
+Our schools should be moving towards trauma-informed, neuroscience-aligned, relationship-driven, and collaborative approaches to supporting all students.

 We can and must do better.

 Our mission is to inform changes in policy and practice to reduce and eliminate the use of punitive discipline and outdated behavioral management approaches and end the school-to-prison pipeline.

 We value, embrace, and celebrate diversity.
 We are committed to equitable treatment of all human beings irrespective of race, gender, age, religion, identity, and neurological differences.
 We are also dedicated to the elimination of racism and discrimination in all forms.

 All children must be treated with dignity and respect.
 Children must not be humiliated, manipulated, exploited, or subjected to harsh forms of punishment, such as restraint, seclusion, and corporal punishment.
 Such treatment negatively impacts a child’s feelings of dignity, value, and self-worth.

 A sense of emotional as well as physical safety is a prerequisite for learning, a child can not learn if they do not feel safe.
 Children who feel valued, safe, seen, soothed, and secure at school are unlikely to engage in behavior that might be challenging to educators, and they are more likely to be successful in school.